What You Need

 You need to go somewhere really dark to capture the Milky Way.
 If you live in a town or city, you’ll need to drive out of town a ways to escape light pollution.
 The larger the city, the further you’ll have to go.

-Jasper National Park, Beaver Hills, Cypress Hills Inter-Provincial Park, and Wood Buffalo National Park are well know dark-sky preserves in Alberta, but anywhere you are not near street lights or cities will work.
-McDougall Church, Morley (on Highway 1A) and Elbow Falls (near Bragg Creek) are a couple pretty spots to experiment near Calgary.
+Miquelon Lake Provincial Park, Jasper National Park, Beaver Hills, Cypress Hills Inter-Provincial Park, and Wood Buffalo National Park are well know dark-sky preserves in Alberta, but anywhere you are not near street lights or cities will work.
+Elbow Falls and Wedge Pond are two pretty spots for night photography near Calgary.

 I played around at our campsite.
 Lakeside would have been better for a clearer skyline, but the tent (with a small lantern on inside) made for an interesting subject.
 Try to have something interesting in your image like a barn, mountains, person, or pet.